The English East India Company: Model for Future Multinational Corporations?

 The EIC lost out to the Dutch East India Company in its attempts to control the Spice Islands, the source of much of the profitable spice trade.
 The EIC also lost its footholds in Java and nearly islands, which became the Dutch East Indies (later Indonesia).

 Many early trading stations failed in other parts of Asia.
 Eventually, operations were centered on trading ports (entrepots) and stations in India, the traditional transit area for Asian products bound for the Middle East and Europe.
+India was also an important source of pepper.

-The EIC was caught up in the Seven Years War (1756-1763) between England and France for dominance in Europe, North America (called French and Indian War in America), and India.
+The EIC was caught up in the Seven Years War (1756-1763) between England and France for dominance in Europe, North America (called French and Indian War in America), the West Indies, and India.
 The EIC, under the leadership of Robert Clive, was able to defeat the French in India and expand alliances with many local rulers.
 The company’s well-organized military assets with superior firepower made the company a prized ally for local rulers.
 In exchange, the company was given extensive privileges including the right to collect taxes.

 At the same time, the company was developing what would be its most important trade – importing Chinese tea to England.
 To support this trade, the EIC established new stations that would grow to be Singapore and Hong Kong.

 They immediately ran into an old problem – China didn’t want any English imports.
 Chinese merchants only wanted silver, which led to a major drain of silver out of England.
 The EIC solved the problem by growing and selling opium produced in India to private traders who smuggled it into China.
 Some of the financial transactions were handled by a bank that eventually became HSBC.
-(One the traders was Franklin D. Roosevelt’s father-in-law.)
+(One the traders was Franklin D. Roosevelt’s grandfather.)

 Chinese attempts to ban this trade resulted in a war between China and England (the Opium War, 1839-1842).
 China was defeated by superior English warships; the subsequent treaty was the first of many that opened up China to foreign influence and then domination.
 This would have important long-run consequences.

 The company performed the major functions of a government – collected taxes, funded a military, made laws and regulations, and established a national bureaucracy.
-Many of its officers became rich because of IPOs (Indian Political Opportunities – aka bribes, private deals, kickbacks on contracts.)
+Many of its officers became rich because of IPOs (Indian Political Opportunities – aka bribes, private deals, kickbacks on contracts).
 Stockholders back in London just wanted profits but EIC officials in India saw the personal possibilities as tax collectors and political administrators.

 The EIC start out as a profit-seeking trading company and ended up ruling much of the Indian subcontinent.
 The costs of administering India would eventually contribute to bankrupting the company; it was forced to turn over the rule of India to the English government.